tkhq/dart-sdk/packages/sdk-flutter/README.md

 - `setSelectedSession({ sessionKey })`: Selects a session by its key (Used when handling multiple sessions).
 - `clearSession({ sessionKey? })`: Removes the specified session from secure storage.
 If no `sessionKey` is provided, the currently selected session is removed.
 - `clearAllSessions()`: Clears all sessions from secure storage.
+- `initializeSessions()`: Called automatically when the app launches.
+Retrieves all stored session keys, validates their expiration status, removes expired sessions, and schedules expiration timers for active ones.
+- `ready`: A state that can be listened to if session initialization is completes succesfully or fails.

 ---